 Packt: Tell us a little bit about data-driven testing.

-Carl Cocchiato: Data-Driven Testing has been made very easy with technologies like Selenium and TestNG.
+Carl Cocchiaro: Data-Driven Testing has been made very easy with technologies like Selenium and TestNG.
 Users can annotate test methods and add attributes like Data Providers and Groupings to them, allowing users to iterate through the methods with varying data sets.

 The key features